 Taxi cost from Al Maktoum Airport to downtown

-*Extra charges for the number of passengers, tolls, and excess luggage may be added to this cost.
+*Extra charges for the number of passengers, tolls (salik), and excess luggage may be added to this cost.

 Where do I get a taxi from?

 At present, Al Maktoum Airport (DWC) only has one passenger terminal.
-You will find a designated taxi rank on the Arrivals Level as you exit the main terminal building.
+You’ll find a designated taxi rank right outside the main terminal building.
+Simply follow the signs, exit the terminal, and join the taxi waiting line.

-*As there is only one terminal at Al Maktoum Airport, there can often be very long queues for a local taxi.
+*As there is only one terminal at Al Maktoum Airport, there can sometimes be very long queues for a local taxi.

 Convenience